nemtsov/json-mask/README.md

 keeping the structure unchanged: `{p: {a: 1}, z: 1}`.

-This is important because JSON Mask was designed with HTTP resources in mind, the structure of which I didin't want to change after the unwanted fields were masked / filtered.
+This is important because JSON Mask was designed with HTTP resources in mind, the structure of which I didn't want to change after the unwanted fields were masked / filtered.

 If you've used the Google APIs, and provided a `?fields=` query-string to get a